akonomos/akonomos/README.md

 :dizzy: To express my love for physics, I will resort to a few words.
 "Not only is the Universe stranger than we think, it is stranger than we can think". <br />
-:dizzy: I am a third year undergraduate at UCLA majoring in Astrophysics. <br />
+:dizzy: I am a recent graduate of UCLA with a B.S. in Astrophysics. <br />
-:dizzy:  I have explored broad research interests, ranging from planetary formation to neural networks.
-I am interested in applying physics to new technologies and industries, as I believe it is a powerful language to use once fluent. <br />
-:dizzy:  I use analytical, statistical, and computational methods to study these areas and share my knowledge.  <br />
+:dizzy: I am a curious and passionate problem-solver who enjoys using numbers and data to tell a story. <br />

 :boom: Contact me at konomos@g.ucla.edu  <br />
 :boom: [Linked In](https://www.linkedin.com/in/amelia-konomos/)